mourjo/blog/_posts/2024-12-04-motivation-is-not-everything.md

 - **Motivation** comes and goes, relying on motivation alone is unsustainable
 - There will be good days and there will be better days
 - **Showing up every day** is winning half the battle
-- I overestimated what I can do in a day
+- I overestimated what I can do in **one day**
-- I underestimated what I can do in a year
+- I underestimated what I can do in **one year**

-There are very few things that pay off as much as self discipline and habit forming.
+There are very few things that pay off as much as self-discipline and habit forming.

 > Some people say the most important thing a fighter can have is heart.
 Frankie'd say: show me a fighter who was nothing but heart and I'll show you a man waiting for a beating.
 >